pranansh-s/Otaku-Kun/README.md

 * fs

 # Note
-There might be some glitches or unknown errors, *(as it was made on a weekend*). if there are please report them to me at the given <a href = "mailto: prananshsingh@gmail.com" target="_blank">Gmail</a> to be updated
+There might be some glitches or unknown errors you might encounter. if there are please report them to me at the given <a href = "mailto: prananshsingh@gmail.com" target="_blank">Gmail</a> to be updated